 Creation of antimatter in the lab

 Antimatter can be created in the lab these days as well but there is a huge catch to this technology.
 While we might think that it is easy, it really isn’t.
-Humans have only created very small amount of this in the lab and they have all been created at the Fermi Lab’s accelerator.
-Barely 15 nanograms of the substance has been made!
+Humans have only created a very small amount of this in the lab and they have all been created at the Fermi Lab’s accelerator.
+Barely 15 nanograms of the substance have been made!
 Why has this been a problem?

 Well to create this opposite of any substance we would require about 25 trillion kilowatts of energy to make a gram of this substance.
 This is why the costs can go up to about $62.5 trillion to produce this.
-Another issue is that when it comes into contact with matter, it can annihilate causing to produce energy.
+Another issue is that when it comes into contact with matter, it can annihilate causing it to produce energy.
 This technology has not been perfected yet.

-This is why we need more antimatter traps so that we can prevent them from comin in contact with matter.
+This is why we need more antimatter traps so that we can prevent them from coming in contact with matter.
 These are called Penning traps and keep particles separate from each other within a particle accelerator.
 What do we do for neutral articles such as anti-hydrogen?
 We use loffe traps!
-These substance have been found on top of thunderstorms as well where our very own atmosphere acts like a trap for these particles!
+These substances have been found on top of thunderstorms as well where our very own atmosphere acts like a trap for these particles!
 It really is a fascinating bit of science.

-Fun fact: Neutrinos might their own antiparticles as they come under a class of particles known as Majorana particles as they exhibit a behavior called neutrinoless double beta decay!
+Fun fact: Neutrinos might their own antiparticles as they come under a class of particles known as Majorana particles as they exhibit a behavior called neutrinoless double-beta decay!

-From the looks of it, most of science fiction stories like Star Trek etc. that tell us that time warp is possible is a distant possibility.
+From the looks of it, most science fiction stories like Star Trek, etc. that tell us that the time warp is possible is a distant possibility.
 We are still in the basic part of it and are still trying to understand what exactly it can result in.
 These substances are used in medicine such as Positron emission tomography to image the body and diagnose diseases.
 It could also be a potential candidate for cancer?
 Who knows.
 Spacecraft may not be it, but energy creation is definitely a possibility.
-At this point in time, we use more energy than create it so, in the near future we can expect it to be perfected!
+At this point in time, we use more energy than create it so, in the near future, we can expect it to be perfected!